catdad-experiments/to-ico/readme.md

 ## Related

+* [svg-app-icon](https://github.com/catdad/svg-app-icon) - create high-quality desktop app icons for Windows, MacOS, and Linux using an SVG source
 * [to-ico](https://github.com/kevva/to-ico) - the original module that this is a fork of
 * [to-ico-cli](https://github.com/kevva/to-ico-cli) - CLI for this module